 Substitutions & Tips

 - Half quantity of vanilla buttercream frosting: the frosting recipe makes enough for large swirls on each cupcake.
-If you just want to spread a bit of frosting on the top of each cupcake instead of swirls, halve the frosting recipe as follows: Beat together 125 g (4.5 oz / ½ cup) of softened butter, 1 ½ cups of sifted icing sugar and 1 tsp of vanilla essence together until fluffy.
-Beat in up to 2 tbsp of whole dairy milk until pale and smooth.
+If you just want to spread a bit of frosting on the top of each cupcake instead of swirls, halve the frosting recipe as follows: Beat together 125 g (4.5 oz / ½ cup) of softened butter, 1 ½ cups of sifted icing sugar and 1 teaspoon of vanilla essence together until fluffy.
+Beat in up to 2 tablespoon of whole dairy milk until pale and smooth.

 - Measuring the cupcake batter: I use a ¼ cup measurement to scoop the batter.
 This will fill a standard paper case half full (take care as sizes differ).